Congenital disorder of glycosylation: Type II

-However, the use of >100 genes in this process, presumably means that many more defects are to be found.
+However, since at least 1% of the genome is involved in glycosylation, it is likely that many more defects remain to be found.

 Diagnosis

 Classification

 Historically, CDGs are classified as Types I and II (CDG-I and CDG-II), depending on the nature and location of the biochemical defect in the metabolic pathway relative to the action of oligosaccharyltransferase.
 The most commonly used screening method for CDG, analysis of transferrin glycosylation status by isoelectric focusing, ESI-MS, or other techniques, distinguish between these subtypes in so called Type I and Type II patterns.

-Currently, twenty-two CDG Type-I and fourteen Type-II subtypes of CDG have been described.
+Currently, over 130 subtypes of CDG have been described.

 Since 2009, most researchers use a different nomenclature based on the gene defect (e.g. CDG-Ia = PMM2-CDG, CDG-Ib = PMI-CDG, CDG-Ic = ALG6-CDG etc.).
 The reason for the new nomenclature was the fact that proteins not directly involved in glycan synthesis (such as members of the COG-family and vesicular H+-ATPase) were found to be causing the glycosylation defect in some CDG patients.